Nabil-Y/BC-Blind-Challenge/README.md

 Recreating a landing page from a [Youtube challenge](https://www.youtube.com/watch?v=DNQM-VmjoBQ)

-Integrate the home page hero of (mobile.club) in 30 minutes.
+Integrate the home page hero of [this page](mobile.club) in 30 minutes.
 You can only look at the results after 25 minutes.

 Great fail after 25min.